-Do you agree with the above statements?
-For me, it was the realization that I was sending unnecessary money out the door for monthly expenses that led me to write 99 Painless Ways to Save Serious Money.
-It’s a book that provides tons of information, links, tips, and resources on how to reduce the cost of everything from cable to gas, health insurance to cell phone service, and online shopping to credit card debt.
+The realization that these facts are true led me to write 99 Painless Ways to Save Serious Money.
+This book has tons of information, links, tips, and resources on how to reduce the cost of everything from cable to gas, health insurance to cell phone service, and online shopping to credit card debt.

 - Utilities: Reduce the cost of electricity and natural gas by making simple, inexpensive changes to your home.